 “The economy is at a very sound footing, and the inflation rate is well on its way to the Federal Reserve target,” Kumar said.

-Kumar said that increased prices are less a result of the Biden administration, and more directly a result of the U.S. Federal Reserve’s fiscal policy aimed at improving the economy and avoiding a recession.
+Kumar said increased prices are less a result of the Biden administration and more closely connected to the U.S. Federal Reserve’s monetary policy aimed at controlling inflation while maintaining maximum employment.

 “So, what’s going on here is that in the process of controlling inflation, the Federal Reserve had to slow down the economy,” Kumar said.
 “There’s no other way.
 You’re not going to control inflation without slowing down the economy, and so it had to raise interest rates.”